msantagiulianab/NewsAPIorg/README.md

 ## Contributing to News API org

-To contribute to Let's Talk Movies, follow these steps:
+To contribute to News API org, follow these steps:
 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`